hapax/hapax.github.io/about.md

 [International Doctoral Fellowship](https://www.grad.ubc.ca/campus-community/meet-our-students/wakeham-david).

 I was born and raised in Melbourne, Australia.
-Before moving to Vancouver to study physics, I obtained degrees in maths, philosophy, and physics.
 My CV is available on request.

 ### Contact me